 - Visualization Particularly large, high-resolution ('giga-pixel') displays and bio-medical applications.

 - We develop software for visualizing terra-pixel image collections, comparative genomics, multi-criteria optimisation, the analysis of complex data in petrophysics, retail and health.

 - The Leeds Virtual Microscope (LVM) is used to train histopathology registrars, teach medical students, and was used to establish new PT1 bowel cancer screening guidelines that affect thousands of patients each year.
-In the Editor's Spotlight of ACM ToCHI, our LVM research is described as an "outstanding example" of strong human-computer interaction research into a real-world problem with "compelling clinical impact".
+Our research won the ACM ToCHI Best Paper Award 2016, and in the Editor's Spotlight of ACM ToCHI, our LVM research is described as an "outstanding example" of strong human-computer interaction research into a real-world problem with "compelling clinical impact".
 The LVM his being commercialised by the healthcare company Roche.